Restriction on minimum degree in the contractible sets problem: Proof of Theorem

-We prove this Theorem by induction.
-A case $k = 4$ serves as a base case of the induction.
-We do not require the restriction on the $\delta(G)$ in the base case.
+We prove Theorem~\ref{theoremtheorem} by induction.
+The case $k = 4$ serves as the base case of the induction.
+We do not require any restriction on $\delta(G)$ in the base case.
 By Theorem~\ref{kriessell'sresult}, any $3$-connected graph on at least 8 vertices contains a $4$-contractible set.
-Hence, there is no problem with the restriction on the vertices number in the induction step from $k = 4$ to $k = 5$.
+Hence, there is no problem with the restriction on the number of vertices in the induction step from $k = 4$ to $k = 5$.

 \textbf{Induction step.}